dan-edington/SpotifySetlists/README.md

 ### TODO

 - Add error message for occasions when Spotify login problems occur
-- Eliminate duplicate requests to spotify api
-- Don't display results until all data loaded
 - Implement proper error handling
 - Styling and UI improvements
-- Add option of adding non-artist songs (covers etc. - ie. Run The Jewels open with Queen - We Are The Champions)